chuchunf/leetcode-scala-3/src/main/scala/tries/tries.md

 # Tries
 Tries (aka digital tree, prefix tree) is a tree data-structure that are based on the prefix of a string.
 They are used to represent the “Retrieval” of data and thus the name Trie.
-A Trie is a special data structure used to store strings that can be visualized like a graph.
+* A Trie is a special data structure used to store strings that can be visualized like a graph.
-It consists of nodes and edges
+* It consists of nodes and edges
+* It maintains a list of children node indexed by the ASCII value directly, search, lookup and delete 1 level/step a time

+Tries could replace Hashtable for String as it has no hash function hence no collisions.
+Tries commonly used in predictive text or autocomplete dictionaries with large number of short strings.

 ### 208. Implement Tries
 ```scala